MajickTek/MiniCraftLauncherIndex/README.md

 ```
 ## Other
 The folder labeled `jars` replaces my Google Drive archive and contains old mods and some old tools.

+The file called `version.properties` is an experiment to see if i can make version checking for the XML format.